nuuuwan/news_lk3_data/README.md

 He had a forged passport in his possession at the time of the arrest, with personal details of a female believed to be a resident of the Dematagoda area.

-‘Ganemulla Sanjeewa’, who is believed to have illegally entered India by boat, had reportedly later fled from to Nepal, and subsequently returned to Sri Lanka upon the issuance of an international ‘Red Warrant’ for his arrest.
+“Ganemulla Sanjeewa”, who is believed to have illegally entered India by boat, had reportedly later fled from to Nepal, and subsequently returned to Sri Lanka upon the issuance of an international ‘Red Warrant’ for his arrest.

 ◼️